-Dysarthria is a speech disorder that affects the muscles of the face, which become weak, move slowly, or do not move.
+Dysarthria is a speech disorder.
 It differs from aphasia, which is a language disorder.

 Mouth and Throat

 Copyright © Nucleus Medical Media, Inc.

 This condition can be caused by not being able to control and coordinate the muscles that you use to talk.
 This can result from:

 Factors that increase your chance of developing dysarthria include: